neigebaie/tidning_monitoring/README.md

 # Tidning Monitoring with Telegraf, PostgreSQL, and Grafana

-This project sets up a monitoring stack for Raspberry Pi using Telegraf, PostgreSQL, and Grafana.
+This project sets up a monitoring stack using Telegraf, PostgreSQL, and Grafana.
 It collects system and Docker container metrics, stores them in PostgreSQL, and visualizes the data with Grafana dashboards.

 ## Prerequisites